Last Updated: January 13, 2021

 By using our Sites and Apps, you unconditionally consent and agree that: (1) any claim, dispute, or controversy (whether in contract, tort, or otherwise) you may have against ProPay and/or its parent, subsidiaries, affiliates and each of their respective members, officers, directors and employees (all such individuals and entities collectively referred to herein as the "ProPay Entities") arising out of, relating to, or connected in any way with the Services or the determination of the scope or applicability of this agreement to arbitrate, will be resolved exclusively by final and binding arbitration administered by JAMS and conducted before a sole arbitrator in accordance with the rules of JAMS; (2) this arbitration agreement is made pursuant to a transaction involving interstate commerce, and shall be governed by the Federal Arbitration Act ("FAA"), 9 U.S.C. §§ 1-16; (3) the arbitration shall be held in Atlanta, Georgia; (4) the arbitrator's decision shall be controlled by the terms and conditions of this Notice and any of the other agreements referenced herein that the applicable user may have entered into in connection with the Services; (5) the arbitrator shall apply Georgia law consistent with the FAA and applicable statutes of limitations, and shall honor claims of privilege recognized at law; (6) there shall be no authority for any claims to be arbitrated on a class or representative basis, arbitration can decide only your and/or the applicable ProPay Entity's individual claims; the arbitrator may not consolidate or join the claims of other persons or parties who may be similarly situated; (7) the arbitrator shall not have the power to award punitive damages against you or any ProPay Entity; (8) in the event that the administrative fees and deposits that must be paid to initiate arbitration against any ProPay Entity exceed $125 USD, and you are unable (or not required under the rules of JAMS) to pay any fees and deposits that exceed this amount, ProPay agrees to pay them and/or forward them on your behalf, subject to ultimate allocation by the arbitrator.
 In addition, if you are able to demonstrate that the costs of arbitration will be prohibitive as compared to the costs of litigation, ProPay will pay as much of your filing and hearing fees in connection with the arbitration as the arbitrator deems necessary to prevent the arbitration from being cost-prohibitive; and (9) with the exception of subpart (6) above, if any part of this arbitration provision is deemed to be invalid, unenforceable or illegal, or otherwise conflicts with the rules of JAMS, then the balance of this arbitration provision shall remain in effect and shall be construed in accordance with its terms as if the invalid, unenforceable, illegal or conflicting provision were not contained herein.
 If, however, subpart (6) is found to be invalid, unenforceable or illegal, then the entirety of this Arbitration Provision shall be null and void, and neither you nor ProPay shall be entitled to arbitrate their dispute.
 For more information on JAMS and/or the rules of JAMS, visit their website at www.jamsadr.com.

-If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may contact us as follows:
+If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may submit a request by completing this form or contact us as follows:

 In order to honor any access or deletion request, we will require you to provide enough information for us to verify your identity.
 For example, we may ask you for information associated with your account, including your contact information or other identifying information.
 If you designate an authorized agent to make a rights request on your behalf, we may require proper proof of that authorization as well as direct verification of your identity from you.